BillieLiu/bliu0480_9103_tut05/week8quiz/README.md

 ***Conclusion***

-I wanted to use **Particle Animation** to achieve special strokes in the artwork, incorporating particle dynamics and color to achieve the final effect.
+I wanted to use **Particle Animation** to achieve special strokes in the artwork, incorporating particle dynamics and color to achieve the final effect, and I think this effect will play a role in our final work.